bigelod/HaloCEWXR/README.md

 # To-Do:

 * Map the 6DOF data to the game controls
-* Fit the game render window to the entire display
-* Remove the black borders (the red pixel OpenXR needs to be in the correct spot)
 * Fix the DLL injection failing on actual WinlatorXR container on Quest/Pic

 # Done: